2-1-1 Information

 Nikki Mcintosh’s podcast hosts a different mom of a child with a rare disease each week for hope and resources.

-Marriage and family therapists, educators, social workers and psychologists with expertise in parenting, Autism, grief, communication, depression, anxiety, play therapy and more.
+Marriage and family therapists, educators, social workers and psychologists with expertise in parenting, Autism, grief, anxiety, play therapy and more.

-Provides San Diego County parents multiple ways to stay connected to parenting support and family fun!
-Free monthly magazine, website and eNewsletter offer articles and resources for camps, health, education, holidays, local activities and much more.
-Visit the website and stay connected through Facebook, Instagram and Twitter.
+Provides San Diego County parents with a plethora of helpful information and tips for family fun.
+Free monthly magazines and eNewsletters offer excellent articles and resources for camps, health, education, holidays, local activities and much more.
+Visit the website and stay connected through Facebook and Instagram @sandiegofamilymagazine.

 Serves as a focal point in San Diego and Imperial Counties that provides services and community resources for families of individuals with developmental disabilities.

-Helps parents, caregivers and advocates in the special needs community overcome challenges by connecting people, information and resources.
-The foundation (in partnership with San Diego Family Magazine) publishes and distributes the annual edition of Flourishing Families and a bi-monthly eNewsletter, and offers several annual events, all free and designed for families with disabilities.
+Connects families and individuals with disabilities to resources, services and opportunities while encouraging an inclusive community and enhancing quality of life.
+The foundation (in partnership with San Diego Family Magazine) publishes and distributes the annual edition of Flourishing Families and a bi-monthly eNewsletter, and offers several awesome annual events for families with disabilities.
 Visit website to get connected.

-Guides adults through the process of finding services for students and adults with developmental disabilities.
+Guides parents through the process of finding services for kids and adults with developmental disabilities.
 Classes are available to become a qualified life coach for those with special needs for parents and professionals.

 Largest provider of services to children and adults with disabilities in San Diego County, including parent/infant programs, independent living and vocational skills training, camps and recreational activities.
 Also a leader in government advocacy for persons with disabilities.

-A licensed resource (foster) family agency providing resource family placements for youth with intellectual and/or developmental disabilities.
-Family focused program offers support to birth families and their children with the goal of addressing needs before they reach a crisis level.
-Assessment and intervention services provide the support and programs necessary to ensure that individuals receive services which promote full inclusion.
+A licensed resource (foster) family agency providing placements for youth with intellectual or developmental disabilities.
+Offers support to birth families and their children to address needs before reaching crisis level.

 Eight-week course to teach mindful coping skills.